 3. You are asked for Whatsapp, Skype, or other contact information to discuss further.

-5. You are asked for personal details, such as address, social security numbers, or bank information.
+5. You are asked for personal details, such as an address, social security numbers, or bank information.

 6. The offer sounds too good to be true.